Robbie Steiner of Floyd Central High School

 RS: I just want to thank TheatreWorld for always being flexible and accommodating.
 You’re always listening to my needs and I really feel as if you have just as much passion for my shows as I do and you want to help make our productions the very best they can be.
 The selection, with new drops constantly coming available, and customer service are top-notch.

-TheatreWorld is proud to have supported Floyd Central Theatre Arts over the past several years and across multiple productions, and we look forward to continuing that support.
+TheatreWorld is proud to have supported Floyd Central Theatre Arts over the past several years and across multiple productions.
+We look forward to continuing that support.

 Congratulations and break a leg at the International Thespian Festival, Steiner and Co.!